duongtruongtrong/CoderSchool_project_week_1_duong_jun/README.md

 ## Extra Features:
 1. Extend an excel (.xlsx) file with crawled data of every page.
 2. Continue the page where the script left off.
-Crawling process can be interrupted due to random causes.

 ## Files:
 1. data_columns.xlsx: Data need to crawl from Tiki webpage.